What are the characteristics of this option strategy?

 How is this strategy affected by the greeks?

 The costless collar is affected by all of the commonly used option greeks.
-Delta is of particular importance, as the delta of both the protective put and the uncovered call will affect the level of risk exposure.
+Delta is of particular importance, as the delta of both the protective put and the short covered call will affect the level of risk exposure.
 The gamma and vega will also have an impact, as these determine how quickly the hedge moves when market prices and volatility levels change.

 In what volatility regime (i.e VIX level) would this strategy be optimal?